quii/learn-go-with-tests/anti-patterns.md

 From my own experience, a lot of developers are trying to practice TDD but frequently ignore the signals coming back to them from the TDD process.
 So they're still stuck with fragile, annoying systems with a poor test suite.

-Simply put, if testing your code is difficult, then _using_ your code is difficult too.
+Simply put, if testing your code is difficult, then _using_ your code is difficult to work with too.
 Treat your tests as the first user of your code and then you'll see if your code is pleasant to work with or not.

 I've emphasised this a lot in the book, and I'll say it again **listen to your tests**.